 When visiting Cape Horn by boat, you'll access the island by your cruise ship's rigid inflatable boats (RIBs).
 Once there, climb across a rocky beach and up several flights of slippery steps to reach the top of the cliff.
 The scramble across the beach and the hike up the stairs isn't easy and is not recommended for older people or those with disabilities.
 Still, the view of the sea and surrounding island makes the trek worth the effort.
 Let your ship's tour guide direct you and keep small children in check.

 Explore Hornos Island

-The tiny Chapel of Stella-Maris is next to the lighthouse and Chilean Naval station residence on Hornos Island.
-The one-room chapel is only about a dozen feet long.
-Many visitors wonder how many sailors might have stopped into the chapel for a moment of prayer, thankfulness, or silence.Continue to 5 of 8 below.
+The tiny Chapel of Stella-Maris is situated next to the main lighthouse at the Chilean Naval Station.
+The one-room chapel is only about a dozen feet long, but its doors are often open, welcoming visitors.
+Step inside to pay respects to the sailors who lost their way or imagine the scene of past mariners who stopped in for a moment of prayer, thankfulness, or silence.

 Take the Walkway to the Cape Horn Memorial

 A 1,000-foot wooden walkway leads straight to the Cape Horn Memorial, which was added to Hornos Island in 1992.
 The Chilean section of the Cape Horn Captains Brotherhood sponsored the erection of this memorial that honors thousands of mariners who lost their lives in the waters around the Cape.
 Take a jaunt to the marble plaque to read its blessing.
 On a particularly mild day, go slowly, as the scenery is definitely worth taking in.